firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

 BOOM-based SoCs
 ---------------

 The BOOM (`Berkeley Out-of-Order Machine <https://github.com/ucb-bar/riscv-boom>`_) superscalar out-of-order pipelines can also be used with the same design classes that the Rocket pipelines use.
+Only the TARGET_CONFIG needs to be changed, as shown below:

 Single-core BOOM